IT'S ALL HERE

 Recreation and adventure are outside your door year-round in the Kachemak Bay area, and 24-hours a day in the summer.

-There are many options from which to choose.
-You can stroll a sunlit beach, hike up a mountain, kayak by a glacier or in a protected cove.
-Tour by land, air or sea; horseback, four-wheeler, or sail the wind - on the water or above the hills.
+Stroll a sunlit beach, hike a glacier, kayak with whales or in a protected cove.
+Tour by land, air, sea, horseback, four-wheeler, or sail the wind - on the water or above the hills.

-Homer may be the end of the road but it is the starting place for many wilderness adventures in a variety of public land settings.
-The largest wildlife refuge in Alaska, the Alaska Maritime National Wildlife Refuge is headquartered in Homer, offering bird viewing and experiences unmatched anywhere else.
+Homer may be the end of the road but it is the beginning of the vast Arctic wilderness adventures in a variety of public land settings.
+The largest wildlife refuge in Alaska, the Alaska Maritime National Wildlife Refuge is headquartered in Homer, offering bird viewing and experiences unmatched.

 Wildlife & Adventure on the Kenai

 At "The End of the Road"...
 The Adventure Begins!
-Homer has wildlife viewing and adventures for all ages and interests.
 Homer is a gateway to many National and State Parks including Katmai, Lake Clark, McNeil River, and Kachemak Bay.